 Rinse first and second-degree burn with cold water for 20 minutes.
 Cover third-degree burns with a wet face cloth.

-Second and third-degree burns are particularly dangerous need urgent veterinary attention who will clean and treat with antiseptic, bandage and administer antibiotics and antibiotics.
+Second and third-degree burns are particularly dangerous need urgent veterinary attention who will clean and treat with an antiseptic, bandage and administer antibiotics and antibiotics.

 Cuts and abrasions